thomazpp/traducao-bjcp-2021/34-specialty-beer/34a-commercial-specialty-beer.md

 ### Vital Statistics

-OG, FG, IBUs, SRM and ABV will vary depending on the declared beer.
+OG, FG, IBU, SRM and ABV will vary depending on the declared beer.

 ### Commercial Examples